YBMadhu/chef-apache_tomcat/README.md

 Tomcat is installed in `node['apache_tomcat']['install_path']` and becomes CATALINA_HOME.
 An instances is created in `node['apache_tomcat']['instance_path']` and becomes CATALINA_BASE.
-While not the default behaviour, these two attributes can be set to the same path if desired to install and run Tomcat from a single directory.
+While not the default behavior, these two attributes can be set to the same path if desired to install and run Tomcat from a single directory.